orbitmines/archive/projects/Project - OrbitMines Minecraft.md

 		- `member:<UUID>:stats:tool:TOOL_TYPE:blocks_broken`: The number of blocks broken, we also keep track of that separately on the NMS of the tools as well; periodically update the database.
 		- `member:<UUID>:drone:DRONE_ID:[All the same stats fields also used for players]` So an example would be `member:<UUID>:drone:1:tool:TOOL_TYPE:blocks_broken

 Each level the player chooses one of three options.
+The player is flaoted up into the world, up into the air through blocks teleported if they're there.
+Then they see three options in the air, using person

 On Death:
 - All Items, enchantments, unlockables are ALL tied to a specific level choice.
 When that level is taken away on death, those items enter a stage called: "DAMAGED" all the custom enchantments will say in a strike through and "DAMAGED" in red in front of.
 If a Map upgrade was unlocked with this level, that area will now be set as off-limits, creating a stainglass red barrier around it.